AhmedMagedElhawary/JobAdsCheckoutSystem/README.md

 2- Apply these list of rules over the products list.<br/>
 3- Return the total price.<br/>

-##### Data of rules/products are stored under Json files
+Data of rules/products are stored under Json files.<br/>
-##### Repository pattern was followed to isolate the data access layer from the business logic layer
+Repository pattern was followed to isolate the data access layer from the business logic layer.<br/>
-##### Two implantations of first discount rule were provide for BuyXGetYFree rule and only one for QuantityDiscount rule.
+Two implantations of first discount rule were provide for BuyXGetYFree rule and only one for QuantityDiscount rule.<br/>

-##### The system was designed to also justify the final price and map the applied rule and to handle real live complex scenarios.
+The system was designed to also justify the final price and map the applied rule and to handle real live complex scenarios.<br/>

 ##### A copy was uploaded over GitHub repository: **https://github.com/AhmedMagedElhawary/JobAdsCheckoutSystem**